NarrativeCompany/tokensale-neo-smartcontract/README.md

 net_fee = Fixed8.FromDecimal(.0004)
 ```
 * It could be improved to take the current script params as arguments instead of being baked into the code.
-* Could be redesigned with an OO approach as opposed to using global variables throughout.

 Run the script from a neo-python installation from the neo/contrib directory.